VinoVino/RoboND-Kinematics-Project/Covino_writeup_template.md

 ![alt text][image5]
 I had trouble with the inverse kinematics and used the Udacity solution video for reference.
-The code below illustrates the solution that provided a very low unit offset and successful completion of the simulator pickup and dropoff.
+The code below illustrates the solution that provided a very low unit offset and successful completion of the simulator pickup and drop-off.
 The side_b presented a major bug in my code.
 After correcting my error, the offset was reduced to allow precise placement of the arm.
 The Angles of the triangle was solved using the cosine rule.

 ![Inverse_Kinematics][image10]